-Appoint the mirror destination to be the physical port or the tunnel; the no command deletes the mirror destination.
+Specify the mirror destination tunnel; the no command deletes the mirror destination tunnel.

 4.3 Typical Examples of ERSPAN

 Before ERSPAN is invented, network administrators had to connect their PCs directly to the switches, in order to check the status of the network.